 My professional interest in photography began while in the Army, stationed in Germany.
 I recall photo treks to Munich, Frankfurt, Salzburg, London, Manchester, and Brussels, to name a few of my favorite cities.
 They always included a lot of night photography which ironicly prepared me for a lot of the dimly lit arenas I now shoot rodeos in.
 When not traveling, shooting photos, I spent most of my off duty time in the darkroom, processing, developing and printing images.
 Yes old school, but a photographic foundation that today's digital shooters know little to nothing about.
 I have processed film in the old "black bag," printed in a sophisticated lab in Germany, as well as on the bathroom sink, and printed using my own enlarger in rented apartments.
 Whatever it took...

 Pro level Rodeo photography requires Pro level equipment.
 Magazine editors do not accept soft images.
 I started shooting rodeos with Canon gear and quickly moved up to professional 1D-x bodies.
-But then Nikon raised the bar (not trying to pick a fight here), when the D3s came out and I went through the painful and expensive process of migrating over.
+But then Nikon raised the bar (not trying to pick a fight here), when the D3s came out and I went through the painful and expensive process of migrating over; NOW SHOOTING A D5.
 I still have my Canon gear and have been known to use both Canon and Nikon at the same rodeo.
 Lenses are probably more important than the bodies and I refuse to use anything but the best glass.
-I have a Quantum flash for dimly lit arenas but eventually invested in Paul C. Buff White Lightening strobes which are incredible when it comes to solving the dimly lit arena problem.
+I have a Quantum flash for dimly lit arenas but eventually invested in and shoot exclusively Paul C. Buff White Lightening strobes which are incredible when it comes to solving the dimly lit arena problem.